OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:4

-For a while he was unwilling, but later he said to himself, ‘Even though I do not fear God nor respect any person,
+For a time he was unwilling, but later he said to himself, ‘Even though I do not fear God nor respect any person,

 ## Luke 18:5